rverdile/zest/release/docs/PatchedcontainerContainerPushRepository.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetName

-`func (o *PatchedcontainerContainerPushRepository) GetName() string`

-GetName returns the Name field if non-nil, zero value otherwise.

-### GetNameOk

-`func (o *PatchedcontainerContainerPushRepository) GetNameOk() (*string, bool)`

-GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetName

-`func (o *PatchedcontainerContainerPushRepository) SetName(v string)`

-SetName sets Name field to given value.

-### HasName

-`func (o *PatchedcontainerContainerPushRepository) HasName() bool`

-HasName returns a boolean if a field has been set.

-### GetRetainRepoVersions

-`func (o *PatchedcontainerContainerPushRepository) GetRetainRepoVersions() int64`

-GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

-### GetRetainRepoVersionsOk

-`func (o *PatchedcontainerContainerPushRepository) GetRetainRepoVersionsOk() (*int64, bool)`

-GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRetainRepoVersions

-`func (o *PatchedcontainerContainerPushRepository) SetRetainRepoVersions(v int64)`

-SetRetainRepoVersions sets RetainRepoVersions field to given value.

-### HasRetainRepoVersions

-`func (o *PatchedcontainerContainerPushRepository) HasRetainRepoVersions() bool`

-HasRetainRepoVersions returns a boolean if a field has been set.

-### SetRetainRepoVersionsNil

-`func (o *PatchedcontainerContainerPushRepository) SetRetainRepoVersionsNil(b bool)`

- SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

-### UnsetRetainRepoVersions
-`func (o *PatchedcontainerContainerPushRepository) UnsetRetainRepoVersions()`

-UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
 ### GetDescription

 `func (o *PatchedcontainerContainerPushRepository) GetDescription() string`